Ruby Rana

 Ruby Rana (born 1972) is a Nepalese model, actress and beauty pageant title holder.
 She was crowned the first ever Miss Nepal in 1994.
 She competed for the Miss Nepal title after winning the title of Miss Birgunj in 1994.
-She has also acted in a couple of Nepalese films and was the judge of the first season of Mega Model, a modeling-based reality show.
+She has also acted in two Nepalese films and was the judge of the first season of Mega Model, a modeling-based reality show.

 Biography

 She was born on 22 September 1972 in Kathmandu, Nepal.

-She was one of the judge of the first season of Mega Model, a Nepalese spin-off of America's Next Top Model.
+She was one of the judges of the first season of Mega Model, a Nepalese spin-off of America's Next Top Model.

 She acted in the 2014 Nepalese action movie—Hasiya, alongside Rajesh Hamal, Anoop Bikram Shahi and Hema Shrestha.
-She also played a supporting role in 2018 romantic movie—Intu Mintu Londonma.
+She also played a supporting role in the 2018 romantic movie—Intu Mintu Londonma.